Modal Verification Patterns for Systems Software: Background on Modal Logics for Programs, and Low-Level Systems Software

 \subsubsection{Virtualization of Memory Locations}

 A typical general purpose computer virtualizes memory resources in RAM.
 A program asking for a memory unit from an operating system kernel is served with a memory address that is \emph{virtualized} such that it may be \emph{mapped to} a physical RAM location or not.
-As our informal definition suggests, the common technique for \emph{virtualization} of memory locations in OS kernels relies \emph{translating} (\emph{mapping}) virtual addresses into physical ones.
-The conceptual address-translation map is implemented with processor's page-table trees as shown in Figure \ref{fig:pagetables}.
-In this Figure, we see a typical 4 levels of page tables, a virtual address on the top indexing into the different levels of the page-table tree (the larger rectangles along the bottom are blocks of memory which serve as nodes of the tree along a particular lookup path).
-Fabrication of virtual addresses out of limited physical addresses is provided with entries in the page-table tree where each points to a physical address aligned to 4KB (4096 byte) boundaries.
-An address translation requires traversal of a series of tables starting from level 4, and it is conventionally referred as a \emph{page-table walk}.
+As our informal definition suggests, the common technique for \emph{virtualization} of memory locations in OS kernels relies on \emph{translating} (\emph{mapping}) virtual addresses into physical ones.
+The conceptual address translation map is implemented with processor's page table trees as shown in Figure \ref{fig:pagetables}.
+In this Figure, we see a typical 4 levels of page tables, a virtual address on the top indexing into the different levels of the page table tree (the larger rectangles along the bottom are blocks of memory which serve as nodes of the tree along a particular lookup path).
+Fabrication of virtual addresses out of limited physical addresses is provided with entries in the page table tree where each points to a physical address aligned to 4KB (4096 byte) boundaries.
+An address translation requires traversal of a series of tables starting from level 4.
 The traversal ends in the level 1 page table with the final lookup to the actual page of physical memory holding the requested data, and the low-order 12 bits being used to index into this page.